By Frank R. Southers

 Smiling, now that the problem has been solved, the lawyer thinks he must first establish some charisma with this elderly lady.
 He says, “Yes, I know your nephew, Jon, and he is a fine young man, Ms. Becker.
 No doubt you are extremely proud that he has finished high school and is enrolled in the Community College.”

 “My neighbor is trying to poison my brain with his electric wires.
 And I want you to get a court order to stop him!
-I’ve told him to cease and desist, as you lawyers say, but he just laughs at me and every week or so, he continues it with that nefarious poison.!”
+I’ve told him to cease and desist, as you lawyers say, but he just laughs at me and every week or so, he continues to do it with that nefarious poison.!”

 After a full discussion, Gene Hardy concludes that the neighbor has on his roof a television antenna.
 No matter how often he tries to explain to Ms. Becker what is really happening, she insists her neighbor, Mr. Irving, is poisoning her brain with electricity.